Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: A general stellar contamination DAE (G-DAE)

 To estimate epistemic uncertainty without retraining the G-DAE, we employ Monte Carlo Dropout, which treats dropout layers in the neural network as a variational approximation to Bayesian inference in deep Gaussian processes \citep{galDropoutBayesianApproximation2016}.
 By performing multiple forward passes with dropout activated during inference (e.g., $100$ iterations), we sample from the approximate posterior distribution over the model weights.
 The predictive mean is computed as the average of these reconstructions, while the variance across samples quantifies the epistemic uncertainty, capturing model ignorance in regions with sparse training data or in extrapolation \citep{galDropoutBayesianApproximation2016}.
 This approach ensures computational efficiency while preserving fidelity to the trained model, as dropout marginalizes over the model's parameters without additional optimization, thereby providing a practical Bayesian approximation that improves predictive log-likelihood and root-mean-square error compared to deterministic models.

 Aleatoric uncertainty is derived directly from the instrumental noise profiles of the input spectra.
-However, simply adopting the full magnitude of these observational error bars would yield overly conservative estimates that fail to reflect the G-DAE's effective denoising capabilities.
-Conversely, ignoring this noise component entirely would lead to excessive optimism and unrealistically narrow error bars.
-Consequently, we define the aleatoric uncertainty as the instrumental noise scaled by a factor of $0.5$.
-This scaling was found to strike a necessary balance: it prevents overestimating errors inherent in raw data while maintaining sufficient width to avoid underestimating the residual variance, ensuring that the uncertainty bounds remain statistically robust.
+However, adopting the full magnitude of these observational error bars would yield overly conservative uncertainty estimates that do not reflect the G-DAE’s denoising performance.
+Conversely, ignoring this noise component would lead to unrealistically narrow error bars and overconfident predictions.
+Consequently, we define the aleatoric uncertainty as the instrumental noise scaled by a multiplicative factor of $0.5$.
+This choice is heuristic but was calibrated by testing multiple scaling factors and selecting the value that yields reduced chi-square values $\chi_r^2 \approx 1$ across the full range of noise levels explored, thereby ensuring statistically consistent uncertainty normalization after denoising.
 Finally, by summing the variances of the aleatoric and epistemic components, we obtain the total predictive uncertainty \citep{kendallWhatUncertaintiesWe2017}.